Saturday, August 31, 2024

 I liked this window dedicated to fallen soldiers.
 I like that the soldier is wearing a kilt and the red poppies in the background as a symbol of remembrance...but I really love the cat in the top right panel.

 We spent the day in Glasgow.
-We started of at the University of Glasgow Natural History museum.
+We started off at the University of Glasgow Natural History museum.
 Not only were there some pretty neat artifacts in this museum but the hall itself was pretty impressive

 The pizza at Paesano's in Glasgow was amazing!